What Is an “Alternator?”

 For most automakers, you can look to purchase an “extended car warranty” to quite literally extend your coverage with them.
 However, you may only be able to purchase this extension when your original coverage is still active.
 If you wait too long or purchase a used vehicle past its factory warranty cutoff, you’ll be left without that extra peace of mind.
 Luckily, purchasing a vehicle service contract from third-party providers like us at Endurance can be just what you need.

-While not coming from your automaker, vehicle service contracts (or VSCs for short) can give you factory-warranty-like coverage that includes protection for your alternator while also often coming with extra perks.
+While not offered by your automaker, vehicle service contracts (or VSCs for short) can provide factory-warranty-like coverage for your alternator and often include extra perks.
 For example, like your car’s factory warranty, a vehicle service contract from Endurance can protect your car’s alternator.
-But, unlike your factory coverage, which may keep you from only getting repairs done at the dealership, you can go to any local certified auto repair shop ASE Certified mechanic.
+But, unlike your factory coverage, which may keep you from only getting repairs done at the dealership, you can go to any local certified auto repair shop ASE-Certified mechanic.
 You’ll even be able to find other perks when using a third-party provider.
 These can include 24/7 roadside assistance, towing, trip interruption coverage, and rental car reimbursements—all of which come for free with every Endurance plan.

 How Endurance Can Keep You Covered